oakworks/oakworks.github.io/blog/_posts/2017-03-23-shopify-sections-editor.md

 </div>
 {% endraw %}
 {% endhighlight %}

-The code above says "when a certain block's type is to be displayed, include a piece of markup from the `/snippets` directory."
+The code above includes markup from the `/snippets` directory based on the block's `type`.
-Therefore, modules exist in that folder.
+We create snippets for each page element page that will be editable as a section.

-In the `/templates` directory, replace the existing markup in each page template with this: `{% raw %}{% section 'sectionname' %}{% endraw %}`
+In the `/templates` directory, replace the markup in your page (for example, "About") with something like this: `{% raw %}{% section 'about' %}{% endraw %}`
-This will include the module container created in step 1.
+This will include the sections`/sections/about.liquid` file created in the previous step.

 **2. Customize the page.** When in the theme editor, you'll see that the page has only one section--the one that was included within the template file.
+Unlike on the home page, you'll need to "drill down" to see the available sections for the page.
 ![Use blocks to extend functionality]( /img/portfolio/editblocks.jpg "Blocks are the answer!" ){: .img-responsive.centered-img}

-Click to edit this section, and we find that we are able to add any of the blocks we built--as long as we wrote the possibility into the switch statement.
+Click to edit this section, and we find that we are able to add any of the blocks we built--as long as we wrote the possibility into the `case` statement.

-**3. Make an element of a block customizable.** This can be done by defining the settings in the section's `{% raw %}{% schema %}{% endraw %}` and use the  `{% raw %}{{ block.settings.yoursetting }}{% endraw %}` liquid tag to render the content.
+**3. Make an element of a block customizable.** This can be done by defining the settings in the section's `{% raw %}{% schema %}{% endraw %}` and using the  `{% raw %}{{ block.settings.yoursetting }}{% endraw %}` liquid tag to render the content.
-Depending on the setting type, you can customize everything from images, to plain text, to URLs.
+Now you can customize images, plain text, URLs, and more.

-___

 ### Results

 Congratulations!
 If you've been following along then you've brought sections functionality to your entire shop.

 ![Reorder your blocks]( /img/portfolio/reorder.gif "Problem Solved!" ){: .img-responsive.tall.centered-img}

+Need help getting started?
+[Get in touch!](http://oak.works/blog/technical/2017/03/23/shopify-sections-editor/#contact)